rails/rails/guides/source/action_view_helpers.md

 #### Options

-You can use symboled key options to add attributes to the generated tag.
+You can pass options to add attributes to the generated tag.

 ```ruby
 tag.section class: %w( kitties puppies )